One Atlantic Center, 1201 West Peachtree Street | Atlanta | GA | 30309

 At Alston & Bird states that they don't engage in pro bono work for the recognition, but that they are proud when their work is recognized, as it is their work that makes a difference to the community and in the lives of those in need.

-Associate - Global Finance and Debt Products
+Associate or Counsel - Real Estate Finance and Investment

-Associate - Global Finance and Debt Products
+Associate - Financial Services and Products

 Associate - Patent Prosecution